"...top class performer,

 Dmitrij has collaborated with colleagues from many differing musical styles and genres, including Giora Feidman, Nigel Kennedy, Yuri Bashmet, Liana Isakadze, Dmitri Berlinsky, Sir James Galway and Mischa Maisky.
 In 2010 he joined the Gershwin String Quartet and performs regular concerts with them throughout Europe.

 In 2005 Dmitrij formed the Almati Duo with internationally acclaimed pianist Amir Tebenikhin.
 They have released three albums together with a fourth album, 'Capriccio,' having been recently recorded together with violinist Hayley Bullock.
 'Capriccio' features the premiere of music by the English composer David Lewiston Sharpe.
-This album is scheduled for release in 2021.

 He plays a beautiful 18th century Italian cello, maker unknown, gifted to him by his father Anatolij Gornowskij.